 The Council participates in the National Girl Scout Council Retirement Plan (the Plan), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA (GSUSA).
 The National Board of GSUSA voted to freeze the plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
 The plan covers substantially all of the employees of various Girl Scout councils who were eligible to participate in the plan prior to the Plan freeze.
 Accrued and vested benefits prior to July 31, 2010 are based on years of service and salary levels.
-The Council's pension expense and contributions to this plan for 2012 and 2011 was \$476,696 and \$425,278, respectively.
+The Council's pension expense and contributions to this plan for 2013 and 2012 was \$549,506 and \$476,696, respectively.
 Due to the nature of the plan, it is not practicable to determine the extent to which the assets of the plan cover the actuarially computed value of vested benefits for the Council as a standalone operation.
 In addition, because the plan is considered a multiemployer plan, it is only subject to certain minimum reporting requirements of FASB Accounting Standards Codification Subtopic 715-80: Multiemployer Plans, Disclosures about an Employer's Participation in a Multiemployer Plan.
-Due to unfavorable market conditions and the change in the interest rate and other assumptions used to calculate the actuarial present value of accumulated plan benefits, the accumulated plan benefits exceeded net plan assets available for plan benefits as of January 1, 2012.
-Based on communications received from the Plan Sponsor, it is anticipated that required contributions in the near term will increase substantially over 2011 and 2012 levels.
+Due to unfavorable market conditions and the change in the interest rate and other assumptions used to calculate the actuarial present value of accumulated plan benefits, the accumulated plan benefits exceeded net plan assets available for plan benefits as of January 1, 2013.
+Based on communications from the Plan Sponsor, contributions will increase an average of 40% over 2013 contributions as the existing credit balance isn't sufficient to offset the impact of the plan's funded status on the estimated minimum required contributions for 2014.
+Legislative and regulatory solutions are being explored to reduce the minimum required contributions.

 The Council also has a 403(b) Thrift plan covering substantially all employees.
 In 2010, the Board of Directors amended the plan to include a 3% non-contributory employer contribution and a 2% employer matching contribution.
-Council contributions to the Plan in 2012 and 2011 were \$208,457 and \$205,425, respectively.
+Council contributions to the Plan in 2013 and 2012 were \$207,410 and \$208,457, respectively.